 If continual travel is necessary to survive, trailing cows or pigs behind your camp like an 1800s family on the Oregon Trail may be completely impractical.
 However, small animals such as guinea pigs are easily transported in compact cages.

 In contrast to larger animals, guinea pigs require little more than a handful of grass each day (they do call for plenty of vitamin C in their diet, so that’s an issue to research before deciding if you’re going to start raising guinea pigs).
-As previously mentioned they reproduce at a rate suitable to sustain the needs of a small family or group on the move — how you’re going to cook these little guys and what you’re going to season them with is entirely up to you.
+As previously mentioned they reproduce at a rate suitable to sustain the needs of a small family or group on the move — how you’re going to cook these little guys and what you’re going to season them with is entirely up to you (here are a few primitive survivalist cooking techniques you can reference).

 When preparing for a potential survival situation it’s important to let go of any hang-ups that you have with eating things like deer, goats, and guinea pigs.